PengInGitHub/golang_microservices/README.md

 Protocol Buffers v3:the protoc compiler that is used to generate gRPC service code<br/>

-To note, pay attention to make file in tutorial one: the path in Makefile may be wrong, must be adapted to your machine.<br/>

-.proto is a protobuf definition file that defines a gRPC service<br/>
+To note, pay attention to make file in tutorial one: the path in Makefile may be wrong, must be adapted to your machine.<br/> .proto is a protobuf definition file that defines a gRPC service<br/> GRPC is a high performance, open-source, universial RPC framework<br/>